 3) Materials Engineering and Materials Science

-Students who study materials engineering and materials science are putting themselves in the position to work at the forefront of technology.
-Accordingly, there is a high level of rigor involved.
-Moreover, they go on to careers in which they create new products, many of which serve to improve our lives.
-According to , materials engineers seek to understand 鈥渢he fundamental physical origins of material behavior in order to optimize properties of existing materials.鈥
+Students who study materials engineering and materials science are putting themselves at the frontline of physical technology.
+The rigor is correspondingly steep.
+Materials engineers go on to careers in which they create new products, many of which serve to improve our lives in concrete and quiet ways: the alloy in a hip replacement, the polymer in a solar panel, the composite in a wind turbine blade.
+Per Michigan Tech, materials engineers seek to understand the fundamental physical origins of material behavior in order to optimize the properties of existing materials.
+The 2024 BLS median annual wage was $108,310, with 6% projected growth through 2034.

 Related: Best Colleges for Materials Science and Engineering

-When you think of nuclear engineering, you might think first about energy production.
-And while that鈥檚 certainly a path that students can take, they also learn how to apply radiation technologies to disease treatment, food production, and space exploration.
-Programs are rigorous because the careers that follow tend to have high stakes.
-According to , 鈥淭he federal government also hires nuclear engineers to design next-generation reactors for submarines, aircraft carriers, and space probes; regulate nuclear power or radiation uses; and develop advanced technologies that will be used in future power plants.鈥
+When you hear nuclear engineering, you might think first about energy production.
+That is one path students can take, but they also learn how to apply radiation technologies to disease treatment, food production, and space exploration.
+Programs are rigorous because the careers that follow are high-stakes.
+Per Penn State’s Department of Nuclear Engineering, the federal government hires nuclear engineers to design next-generation reactors for submarines, aircraft carriers, and space probes, regulate nuclear power or radiation uses, and develop advanced technologies that will be used in future power plants.
+The 2024 BLS median annual wage was $127,520, the second-highest on this list.
+Employment is projected to decline 1% through 2034, the only specialty here projected to shrink, though approximately 800 openings per year are still projected as workers retire or transfer out of the field.

-According to Novik鈥檚 study, mechanical engineering is the fifth hardest engineering major.
-In this major, you鈥檙e going to spend a ton of time in the lab, developing the capacity to design and evaluate products while also learning valuable problem-solving skills.
-You鈥檒l learn all about motion, energy, and fluid, solid, and thermal mechanics.
-Your basic coursework will run the familiar gamut of physics, math, and chemistry, but you might also be able to choose a concentration in areas like robotics, manufacturing, or automotive, among others.
+Per Novik’s study, mechanical engineering is the fifth-hardest engineering major.
+In this major, you are going to spend a lot of time in the lab developing the capacity to design and evaluate products while learning valuable problem-solving skills.
+You will learn about motion, energy, and fluid, solid, and thermal mechanics.
+Your basic coursework will run the familiar gamut of physics, math, and chemistry, but you might also pick a concentration in areas like robotics, manufacturing, or automotive engineering.
+The 2024 BLS median annual wage for mechanical engineers was $102,320, with employment projected to grow 9% through 2034, much faster than the average for all occupations.

 Related: Best Colleges for Mechanical Engineering